This is part 2 of a 2-part series about travel photography. Click here to see the first post!

 Look for someone involved in an activity or conversation.

 They’ll be less likely to notice you if they’re chatting with a neighbor, waiting for a bus, or hard at work.
 Areas that are bustling with activity (like a city street) are better for this than rural areas.
-Usually if someone does notice me, I acknowledge them back and give a friendly smile.
+Usually if someone does notice me, I acknowledge them back and give a friendly smile–I sometimes offer to show them the photos if we’re close enough to each other.
 If they look irritated, I simply move on.

 Don’t invade someone’s privacy.